-If you own or have owned a business before i’m sure you’re fully aware that business taxes have much stricter requirements from the IRS than individual taxes.
+If you own a business, I’m sure you’re aware that business taxes have strict requirements from the IRS.
 If you want to get your paperwork filed on-time and keep more of your hard earned profits in your bank account, follow these 3 tips to keep your small business taxes organized.

 Know Your Deadlines